moritzschaefer/SensorSequence/README.md

     - make
     - sudo make install
 - Install gcc-msp430
+- You need TINYOS_ROOT_DIR to be set to the root of your TINYOS installation and you have to 'include $(TINYOS_ROOT_DIR)/Makefile.include' to your tinyos project
 - Now write your project and run "make tmote" to build and "make tmote install" for programming the device.
 You're done :)

 # Protocols to use